-If at any time the short-term unsecured debt rating or short-term issuer credit rating of the Liquidity Provider then issued by either Rating Agency is lower than the Threshold Rating (unless each Rating Agency shall have confirmed in writing on or prior to the fifth Business Day immediately following such downgrading that such downgrading will not result in the downgrading, withdrawal or suspension of the ratings of the Certificates), and the Liquidity Facility is not replaced with a Replacement Liquidity Facility within ten days of receiving notice of such downgrading (but not later than the expiration date of the Liquidity Facility) and as otherwise provided in the Intercreditor Agreement, the Liquidity Facility will be drawn in full up to the then Maximum Available Commitment under the Liquidity Facility (the "Downgrade Drawing").
-The proceeds of any Downgrade Drawing will be deposited in a cash collateral account (the "Cash Collateral Account") for the Trust as cash collateral to be used for the same purposes and under the same circumstances as cash payments of Interest Drawings under the Liquidity Facility would be used.
-(Liquidity Facility, Section 2.02(c); Intercreditor Agreement, Section 3.5(c)) If a qualified Replacement Liquidity Facility is subsequently provided, the balance of the Cash Collateral Account will be repaid to the replaced Liquidity Provider.
+If at any time (i) the short-term unsecured debt rating or short-term issuer credit rating of any Liquidity Provider, or in the case of any initial Liquidity Facility, the Liquidity Guarantor, for any Trust then issued by either Rating Agency is lower than the Threshold Rating for the relevant Class or (ii) in the case of any initial Liquidity Facility, the Liquidity Guarantor's guarantee ceases to be in full force and effect or becomes invalid or unenforceable or the Liquidity Guarantor repudiates its liability thereunder (unless each Rating Agency shall have confirmed in writing on or prior to the date of such downgrading that such downgrading will not result in the downgrading, withdrawal or suspension of the ratings of the related class of Certificates), and such Liquidity Facility is not replaced with a Replacement Liquidity Facility within ten days of receiving notice of such downgrading or such guarantee becoming invalid or unenforceable (but not later than the expiration date of such Liquidity Facility) and as otherwise provided in the Intercreditor Agreement, such Liquidity Facility will be drawn in full up to the then Maximum Available Commitment under such Liquidity Facility (the "Downgrade Drawing").
+The proceeds of any Downgrade Drawing will be deposited in a cash collateral account (the "Cash Collateral Account") for such Trust as cash collateral to be used for the same purposes and under the same circumstances as cash payments of Interest Drawings under such Liquidity Facility would be used.
+(Liquidity Facilities, Section 2.02(c); Intercreditor Agreement, Section 3.5(c)) If a qualified Replacement Liquidity Facility is subsequently provided, the balance of the Cash Collateral Account will be repaid to the replaced Liquidity Provider.

-A "Replacement Liquidity Facility" for any Liquidity Facility will mean an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility, including reinstatement provisions, or in such other form (which may include a letter of credit) as shall permit the Rating Agencies to confirm in writing their respective ratings then in effect for the Certificates (before the downgrading of such ratings, if any, as a result of the downgrading of the replaced Liquidity Provider in a face amount (or in an aggregate face amount) equal to the Required Amount for the Liquidity Facility and issued by a Person having short-term unsecured debt ratings and short-term issuer credit ratings issued by both Rating Agencies which are equal to or higher than the Threshold Rating.
+A "Replacement Liquidity Facility" for any Liquidity Facility will mean an irrevocable revolving credit agreement (or agreements) in substantially the form of the replaced Liquidity Facility, including reinstatement provisions, or in such other form (which may include a letter of credit) as shall permit the Rating Agencies to confirm in writing their respective ratings then in effect for the related Certificates (before the downgrading of such ratings, if any, as a result of the downgrading of the replaced Liquidity Provider (or Liquidity Guarantor, as the case may be) in a face amount (or in an aggregate face amount) equal to the Required Amount for such Liquidity Facility and issued by a Person having short-term unsecured debt ratings and short-term issuer credit ratings issued by both Rating Agencies which are equal to or higher than the Threshold Rating applicable to such Liquidity Facility.
 (Intercreditor Agreement, Section 1.1)